-Next: Motion, Previous: Introduction, Up: Top
+Next: Motion, Previous: Installation, Up: Top

 Certain characters when inserted in Emacs have